 That's basically it.
 Maybe a damp cloth for wiping the tracks clean first.
 The whole job is pretty simple once you have the right spray.

-Top roller and bearing plate: These parts at the top corners take a lot of stress.
-Don’t forget them.
+- Treat the bearing plate – Don't forget the top roller and bearing plate at the top corners which take a lot of stress

-Wipe up any drips on the floor or door panels.
-Excess lubricant just collects dirt anyway.repair
+- Wipe excess – Clean up drips on the floor and door panels; excess lubricant attracts dirt

 Some situations need more than just lubrication.
-If maintenance doesn’t fix your problem, something else is wrong.
+If maintenance doesn't fix your problem, something else is wrong and you may need professional garage door repair.

-Don’t try to adjust or repair springs yourself.
-They’re under extreme tension and can cause serious injuries.
-Let professionals handle spring issues.
+Don't try to adjust or repair springs yourself.
+They're under extreme tension and can cause serious injuries.
+Let professionals handle spring replacement.

 If your door is more than 15 years old and is making noise despite lubrication, it might be time for new parts.
 Worn rollers and old hinges can't be fixed with spray lubricant.